incubrain/astrotribe/README.md

 #### Supabase:

-install supabase locally if you don't have it already
+install supabase locally if you don't have it already.

 ```bash
 brew install supabase/tap/supabase